Control Reinforcement Learning: Interpretable Token-Level Steering of LLMs via Sparse Autoencoder Features: Method

 \subsection{Problem Formulation: CRL as an MDP over SAE Features}

-\hyperref[fig:crl_flowchart]{Figure~\ref*{fig:crl_flowchart}} provides an overview of our Control Reinforcement Learning framework, illustrating the integration of policy and critic networks with SAE feature steering.
-We approximate the control of transformer representations as a Markov Decision Process (MDP) in which sparse autoencoder (SAE) features are manipulated to optimize task-specific rewards.
-The underlying problem depends on the full history of residual stream activations and is naturally formulated as a Partially Observable MDP (POMDP)~\citep{zhong2023a, lim2023optimality}.
-We adopt the MDP formulation, treating the current residual stream activation as the state for reinforcement learning~\citep{yu-etal-2017-learning, gui2019long, xu2024dynamic}.
+\hyperref[fig:crl_flowchart]{Figure~\ref*{fig:crl_flowchart}} illustrates the CRL framework.
+We approximate the control of transformer representations as a Markov Decision Process (MDP) in which SAE features are manipulated to optimize task-specific rewards.
+The underlying problem is naturally a Partially Observable MDP (POMDP)~\citep{zhong2023a, lim2023optimality}; we adopt the MDP formulation, treating the current residual stream activation as the state~\citep{yu-etal-2017-learning, gui2019long, xu2024dynamic}.

 Let $\mathbf{x} \in \mathbb{R}^{d}$ denote the residual stream activations at layer $\ell$ for a target token position, where $d$ is the hidden dimension of the transformer model.
 Given a pre-trained SAE with encoder $\mathbf{W}_{enc} \in \mathbb{R}^{d \times d_{dict}}$ and decoder $\mathbf{W}_{dec} \in \mathbb{R}^{d_{dict} \times d}$, the sparse feature activations are computed as $\mathbf{z}_t = \text{Act}(\mathbf{x}_t \mathbf{W}_{enc} + \mathbf{b}_{enc})$, where $\text{Act}(\cdot)$ denotes a generic pointwise activation used in the SAE encoder and $\mathbf{z} \in \mathbb{R}^{d_{dict}}$ represents the sparse feature activations with dictionary size $d_{dict}$.